1. Who we are

 These files are owned by your user account on your device.
 We strongly recommend:

 Tokens are refreshed automatically and silently.
 Refresh tokens are stored alongside access tokens.
+Tokens persist on your device until you explicitly delete them or revoke access - there is no automatic expiry or deletion by ClawTools.
 You can revoke access at any time from your Google or Microsoft account settings.

 5. What Google's data policies require us to disclose